learlab/itell-api/README.md

 The API documention is hosted at the [/redoc](https://itell-api.learlab.vanderbilt.edu/redoc) location.
  - The app is defined in `src/app.py`.
  - The endpoints are defined in `src/routers/`.
- - The Pydantic models are defined in `src/models/`.
+ - The Pydantic models are defined in `src/schemas/`.
+ - External connections are defined in `src/dependencies/`.
+ - NLP and AI pipelines are defined in `src/pipelines/`.
+ - Service logic is defined in `src/services/`.

 ## Development